Discover the Most Incredible Luxury Resorts in Bali

 COMO Uma Canggu

-9/36COMO Uma Canggu changed the face of laid-back luxury in Canggu when it opened back in 2018.
-The design is a clever combination of Asian and Italian influences, resulting in a sophisticated surf shack vibe, with 12 penthouses complete with a rooftop pool and balcony that frames the ocean, as well as a private butler service.
+12/35COMO Uma Canggu changed the face of laid-back luxury in Canggu when it opened back in 2018.
+The design is a clever combination of Asian and Italian influences, resulting in a sophisticated surf shack vibe, with 12 three-bedroom penthouses complete with a rooftop pool and balcony that frames the ocean, as well as a private butler service.
 Yoga and surfing tuition is also offered on-site (this is Canggu, after all).

 Raffles Bali, Jimbaran